-During the building boom of the 1970s, Tulsa expanded west into the Parkview drainage basin and RLA 66 was fully developed as part of the Gilcrease Hills Village I subdivision.
+During the post-World War building boom of the 1950s and 1960s, Tulsa expanded rapidly east and south into the basins of Mingo, Joe, and Fred creeks.
 Because of the city's climate and topography this growth brought with it an increased risk of flooding.
 By the mid-1980s floods were occurring almost yearly and flooding had become Tulsa's most destructive natural hazard.
 One researcher at the time declared Tulsa "the most flood-prone community in the nation."